Atos-Research-and-Innovation/IoTagent-LoRaWAN/docs/tutorialStm32TTN.md

 ```console
 $ <sw4stm32_path>/SystemWorkbench/eclipse
 ```
-- When requested to select a directory as workspace, browse to: `examples/devices/stm32` folder.
+- When requested to select a directory as the workspace, browse to: `examples/devices/stm32` folder.
 In the Project Explorer panel, right click and select Import ->General -> Existing Projects into Workspace.
 In the Import windows, click on Browse and on OK in the next window.
 Two different projects will be automatically selected.
 You can now click on Finish.
 The projects shall be imported.

 ![SW4STM32 setup](https://github.com/Atos-Research-and-Innovation/IoTagent-LoRaWAN/blob/task/tutorialStm32TTN/docs/img/stm32_ttn_tutorial/eclipse_setup.gif)